If you’re on the hunt for an affordable digital watch with a vintage aesthetic, the Casio A168WA-1 might be your best bet!

 In my opinion, this watch’s cons or par for the course in this price range (hair-pulling aside).
 However, the pros punch far above its price-point’s weight class.

 As mentioned, it has crossover appeal and that includes respect from high-end collectors.
 Perhaps they love the A168WA-1 because it reminds them of their first digital watch, or perhaps it’s the fact that this Casio visually encapsulates a whole defining era of technology.
-It’s also a fun piece to add if you’re building a watch collection.
+It’s also a fun piece to add if you’re learning how to build a watch collection.

 If it’s your style, you really can’t go wrong with this retro everyday beater.